 If you're ready to start selling, then the next thing you need to know is the different auction types, so you can decide which ones you will use to sell your items.
-The next section will give you a guide.
+Our next email will give you a guide.